robstave/angular2-training/session-two/page2.md

   * [Typescript Classes and Interfaces](https://johnpapa.net/typescriptpost3/)

 ## Inheritance

-Classes can implement Inheritance as well.
+Typescript allows for Inheritance as well.
 Check this out on https://www.typescriptlang.org/play/ It certainly is not something you want to try in javascript.

 ```typescript